bcornw2/Nuclear_Reddit/README.md

 Windows users can install Python by downloading the package from here: https://www.python.org/downloads/windows/
 * Windows users will need to install Python 3.7 or 3.8, then find the directory where it installed (`C:/Users/$your_username/AppData/Local/Programs/Python/Python38`) and copy this filepath, then add it to their PATH, by right clicking on `This PC` -> `Advanced System Settings` -> `Environment Variables` -> click on the `Path` field under "User Variables for $Your_Username" -> `New` -> then paste the filepath into the new field at the bottom.
 You will need to do this also for `pip`, which is found in the same directory, but go to `/Scripts/pip.exe`.
 * So you are adding `C:/Users/$your_username/AppData/Local/Programs/Python/Python38`  and  `C:/Users/$your_username/AppData/Local/Programs/Python/Python38/Scripts/pip.exe` to your path.
 Now you can open up Powershell and simply type in `python` to start, and usse `pip install requests`, which wi will need to do later.
+* **IMPORANT** - In Windows, you must allow terminal coloration.
+This is very easy.
+Open either PowerShell or CMD.exe as an administrator:
+	* From PowerShell, you can do this programmatically as follows:
+		`Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`
+	*From cmd.exe (also works from PowerShell):
+		`reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`

 Linux users - you guys know what you're doing.